 Provides strategies for productive interactions among special educators, teachers, paraprofessionals, service providers, parents, and other professionals.
-Students explore and develop collaborative and communication skills for participating in IEP/IFSP teams. co-teaching, and working with families as partners in the process.
+Students explore and develop collaborative and communication skills for participating in IEP/IFSP teams, co-teaching, and working with families as partners in the process.
 Students also investigate the ethical issues in working with educational teams and families.
-Prerequisites: Grade C or better in EDU101 and EDU104 or ECE104 and ECE114.
+Prerequisites: Grade C or better in EDU101 and EDU104, or ECE104 and ECE114.
+Offered Spring semester only.